Despatch can take up to 10 working days at this time of year.

 Chives - Perennial

-Chives have a mild onion flavour in both the leaves and the edible flowers. it is one of the most popular herbs.
+Chives have a mild onion flavour in both the leaves and the edible flowers.
+It is one of the most popular herbs both in the kitchen and garden.
+This herb grows pretty pink to purple flower heads which are great in a herb garden or used as a edging plant.
 Perfect for pollinators.
 Cut leaves about 2cm from ground level.
-It grows to a height of about 30cm (12").
-It can be added to salads, cooked dishes or potato salads to add a mild onion flavoured edge.
+It grows to a height of about 25cm (10") and spreads around 20cm.
+Chive can be added to salads, cooked dishes or potato salads to add a mild onion flavoured edge.

 Product Part Number: 80213

 All year round on a windowsill March to May outdoors.